limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-11](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-11.png)

-Since I knew the logic behind `qsub` and it has been `setuid` to `pinky`, I could exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.
+Since I know the logic behind `qsub` and it has been `setuid` to `pinky`, I can exploit it to create `/home/pinky/.ssh/authorized_keys` with a RSA key pair I control.

-The steps are slightly convoluted but the end result is deeply satisfying:
+The steps are slightly convoluted but the end result is deeply satisfactory:

 1. Generate a RSA key pair on my machine
 2. Run a `netcat` reverse shell back to me
 3. Copy and paste the RSA public key to `/home/pinky/.ssh/authorized_keys`
-4. Login to `pinky`'s account with the RSA private key
+4. Log in to `pinky`'s account with the RSA private key

 ![screenshot-17](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-17.png)